Friday, June 9, 2023

 what is an esbat?

 In most cases, this is merely a Pagan ceremony consisting of memorized words, recited ritualistically through the ceremony.
-In some cases it is believed the Goddess will actually speak through her priestess to those who are present if there is some message that needs imparting.
+In some cases, the Goddess will speak through her priestess to those who are present if there is some message that needs imparting.

 advertisement

-Acts of divination are also done during the Esbat, with the moon at its fullest point it is often thought that psychic powers are at their fullest.
-Casting of stones, scrying in a reflecting bowl (typically a silver or black bowl filled with water, the light of the moon is ‘caught’ on the surface, visions are seen therein), Tarot readings, or any other form of divination that the priestess or members of the coven may see fit, is done.
+Acts of divination are also symbolic of the Esbat.
+The moon at its fullest point it is often thought that psychic powers are at their fullest.
+Stones are cast, scrying in a reflecting bowl (typically a silver or black bowl filled with water.
+Then, the light of the moon is ‘caught’ on the surface, and visions are seen therein).
+Tarot readings, or any other form of divination that the priestess or members of the coven may see fit, is done.

-In those traditions where each of the phases are observed for moon magick, there are at least two schools.
+In those traditions where each of the phases is observed for moon magick, there are at least two schools.
 The goddess figure of Wicca is a triple-goddess, the maiden, mother, and crone.
-These are associated with the first quarter, full moon, and third quarter of the moons cycle.
-In some instances there is thought to be a fourth face of the goddess, a dark or ‘hidden’ face, often associated with death.
+These are symbolic with the first quarter, full moon, and third quarter of the moon cycle.
+In some instances, there is a fourth face of the goddess.
+This is a dark or ‘hidden’ face, often associated with death.

-Due to the feminine aspect of the ceremony, it is not unusual for Esbats to only allow female practitioners to participate, though this practice is perhaps less common now than it once was.
+This ceremony has a feminine aspect to it.
+So, it is not unusual for Esbats to only allow female practitioners to participate.
+This practice is perhaps less common now than it once was.

 See Also: